RateCity.com.au

 Can I avoid paying a surcharge?

-Paying a surcharge on credit card transactions can seem like an unnecessary cost.
-Still, it's often a small price to pay for the convenience of swipe and tap payments that we've become so used to.
+Paying a surcharge on credit card transactions can feel like an unnecessary cost.
+Still, it's often a small price to pay for the convenience of the swipe and tap payments that we've become so used to.
 However, it's possible to avoid paying credit card surcharges in some situations.
 Here are some tips that might help you:

 • Consider using cash for your purchases - and if you withdraw cash from an ATM, look for one that does not charge you a fee to do so.